carwynteifion/Milestone-Project-1-UCFD/README.md

 ## Known Bugs
 * Navbar-items do not snap underneath navbar-brand on smaller viewport widths and instead overflow out of view.
 * Visible white space on the right hand side of all pages.
-* Contact form div extends too far out to the right.
+* Navbar overlaps Contact Us title at lower resolutions.

 # Deployment
 ## GitHub Pages